 You also need to keep on top of your nutrition.
-We would recommend consuming around 20g of carbohydrate per 20-25 minutes; the equivalent to one energy gel.
+We would recommend consuming around 20g of carbohydrate per 20-25 minutes, the equivalent of one energy gel.
 Stay hydrated with water and energy drinks (some find energy drinks sickly when combined with gels, sweets and bars).
-SaltStick salt tablets (1 or 2 per hour) are useful if you're sweating a lot, to aid hydration.
+SaltStick salt tablets (1 or 2 per hour) are useful if you're sweating a lot to aid hydration.

 Click here for my article about pacing for various distances.

 This article was created from our blog post: How to Cycle Faster Up Hills